Epictetus/gig/README.md

 Gig
 ===
-Gig is a Java application framework developed by Eiichiro Uchiumi which is including the full-stack runtime and toolkit can be performed on JDK 6 or later.
-Gig offers a full set of development tools to build, deploy and maintain your Java applications more easily, quickly and safely.
+Gig is a Java application framework developed by Eiichiro Uchiumi which is including the best of breed full-stack runtime and toolkit can be performed on JDK 6 or later.
+Gig is offering a full set of development tools to build, deploy and maintain your Java applications more easily and quickly.

 Documentation
 -------------